awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 + Caching fleets
 + Backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications

-For more information, see [Amazon EC2 M5 and M5a Instances](https://aws.amazon.com/ec2/instance-types/m5)\.
+For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

 Bare metal instances, such as `m5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

-These instances are well suited for the following:
-+ Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
-+ Applications that require a non\-virtualized environment for licensing or support
+For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

 **M6g and M6gd instances**